 Analytical cookies help us to analyse user behaviour, mainly to see if the users are able to find and act on things that they are looking for.
 They allow us to recognise and count the number of visitors and to see how visitors move around our website when they are using it.
 Tools used: Google Analytics

-We're gathering community feedback on the replacement of 11 unsafe or noxious trees at Victoria Square in Westport.
-You can vote for your top three favorite tree species out of nine options (feijoa, mandarin, pear, plum, rimu, kauri, kahikatea, mataī and pūriri).
+We gathered community feedback on the replacement of 11 unsafe or noxious trees at Victoria Square in Westport.
+You could vote for your top three favorite tree species out of nine options (feijoa, mandarin, pear, plum, rimu, kauri, kahikatea, mataī and pūriri).

 An arborist's assessment has indicated that four trees at the square have a degenerative crown, weak root plates, damage to the trunk, or dieback of the crown.
 These conditions are causing the trees to die slowly, making them increasingly unsafe for the public.